rctcwyvrn/CTF-Writeups/cryptopals/README.md

 Challenge 36: Just follow the instructions.
 If you have no idea how to setup a login server like me then you want to use socketserver, look at my srp_server.py for details

-Challenge 36: I don't know what they meant by &c either, maybe just a constant times n?
+Challenge 37: I don't know what they meant by &c either, maybe just a constant times n?
 You get the idea by now

-Challenge 37: This one was weird, just a brute force attack using common words
+Challenge 38: This one was weird, just a brute force attack using common words

+Challenge 39: Use Crypto.Util.number to generate primes and do invmod

+Challenge 40: Mathematical basis of the black magic that is [the chinese remainder theorem](https://crypto.stanford.edu/pbc/notes/numbertheory/crt.html)